John Boehner, the worst Speaker of the House of Representatives in US history, and now Paul Ryan following in his false footsteps

 I accepted an invitation to Speak at a European University where an individual who had studied racial division in Cincinnati was receiving their doctoral degree in sociology.

-After congratulating the advanced degree recipient and making some remarks about the close and enduring collaboration between our two great universities, I opened the session to a question or two from the attendees.
+After congratulating the advanced degree recipient and making some remarks about the close and enduring collaboration between our two great universities, mine being Oxford, I opened the session to a question or two from the attendees.

-I was asked what was necessary for Cincinnati specifically and America at large to move beyond racial polarization, when it was rather obvious that the vast majority of Americans wanted to.
+I was asked what was necessary for Cincinnati specifically and America at large to move beyond racial polarization, when it was rather obvious that a majority of Americans wanted to.

 My response began with the unholy and oath of office violating relationship that existed between Hoover, the FBI and the Klan leadership in the Cincinnati, Ohio area.

 From there I spoke of the time-honored tradition of the incoming and out-going presidents and their wives sitting to tea in the White House, as the transition of power shifts seamlessly from one administration to the next.
 But Eisenhower, the incoming president, refused to enter the White House until Truman and his wife had left it.

 He refused to do so because Truman by Presidential Executive Order 9981 had integrated the Armed Forces of the United States.
 And, Eisenhower knew well why Truman had done so, that is, based on the military scientific evidence that equates the level of discrimination in a country with that country's ultimate ability to defend itself, and as Commander in Chief that was his prime responsibility.